hashiranhar/free-genai-bootcamp-2025/sentence-constructor/meta-ai/prompt.md

 </example>

-Student Input : Bears are at the door, did you leave the garbage out?
+Student Input : Did you see the raven this morning?
+They were looking at our garden.